 What is ASSIST?

-ASSIST was centered around an Android mobile application that relied on BLE beacons and Google Tango to provide turn-by-turn directions to PVI for navigating indoors.
+ASSIST was centered around an Android mobile application that relied on BLE beacons and Google Tango to provide turn-by-turn directions to BLV users within indoor environments.
 In addition to turn-by-turn navigation, we experimented with additional components to provide situational and environmental awareness, including:

-- Object recognition by using a wearable camera to provide reliable alerting of dynamic situational elements (such as people in the user's surroundings), and
+- Object recognition by using a wearable camera to provide reliable alerting of dynamic situational elements (such as people within the user's surroundings), and

 - Semantic recognition by using map annotations to alert users of static environmental characteristics.

-The app also featured multimodal feedback, including a visual interface (useful for users with low vision), voice input and feedback, and vibration reminders.
+The app also featured multimodal feedback, including a visual interface (useful for users who have some level of vision), voice input and feedback, and vibration reminders.
 Users could customize the level of feedback provided by each mechanism based on their needs.
-For example, users could toggle between steps, meters, and feet for distance measurements or toggle visual, audio, and vibration feedback depending on their preferences.
+For example, users could toggle between steps, meters, and feet for distance measurements as well as between visual, audio, and vibration feedback depending on their preferences.

 ASSIST was notable in that it used both BLE beacons and Google Tango to calculate a user's current position.
-Existing approaches at the time mainly used BLE beacons by themselves to localize; however, through our internal tests, we found that the BLE beacon signals were very noisy — preventing precise positioning.
-Yet, this is sufficient for calculating a rough, or coarse, location.
+Existing approaches at the time mainly used BLE beacons by themselves to localize; however, through our internal tests, we found that BLE beacon signals tended to be very noisy — preventing precise positioning but sufficient for calculating a rough, or coarse, location.

-A Google Tango-device contains an RGB-D camera, which allows the device to estimate its pose (position and orientation within a 3D environment), without the use of GPS or other external signals.
-Tango stores the map of the current environment within an area description file (ADF), a feature map of an indoor environment that would allow it to be re-localized within that environment.
-We found, however, that Tango ADFs are limited in size — in a large floor of a building, only part of it could be mapped before the ADF became too large, which would cause Tango to crash.
+A Google Tango-enabled device contains an RGB-D camera, which allows the device to estimate its pose (position and orientation within a 3D environment), without the use of GPS or other external signals.
+Tango stores a map of the current environment within an area description file (ADF), a feature map of an indoor environment that would allow it to be re-localized within that environment.
+We found, however, that Tango ADFs are limited in size — in a large floor of a building, only part of it could be mapped before the ADF became too large and caused the system to crash.
 Yet, as Tango-based positioning is extremely accurate, it was excellent for calculating a precise, or fine, location.

 Our hybrid technique used both of these components to its advantage.
 We used Tango to map a floor or a portion of a floor as usual.
-We then fingerprinted the BLE beacon signals found within the mapped area via an offline mapping phase.
+We then "fingerprinted" the BLE beacon signals found within the mapped area via an offline mapping phase.
 When a user travels through the area, the ASSIST app will measure the current BLE beacon signals at the user's current position to determine which general area it is in.
 Once it determines the area, ASSIST will then select and activate the corresponding ADF.
-As the user travels from area to area, ASSIST will switch out the currently active ADF for the one that corresponds to the newly-entered area.
+As the user travels from area to area, ASSIST will switch out the currently active ADF with the one that corresponds to the newly entered area.